 To be seen as a trusted leader in your industry, it is important to cultivate thought leadership.
 Creating content and finding your own voice are good first steps.
 However, a big portion of thought leadership development is dedicated to having a presence—both physical and virtual—in the ongoing conversation within your area of expertise.

 Becoming a thought leader at industry events and in online industry-related conversations begins as a participant and contributor.

-Here are three ways to find the industry-relevant groups you’re looking to be a part of, start meaningful conversations, and become a recognized as an expert in your field.
+Here are three ways to find relevant groups, start meaningful conversations, and become recognized as an expert in your field.

 In order to join the conversation, you have to find it first.
 Once you start looking, you may be surprised at how many different conversations are happening online that relate to your area of expertise.

 If you’re not sure where to begin, start by thinking about the key terminology associated with your line of work.
-Search on Twitter, forums, or Facebook for conversations or hashtags that involve these terms.
+Search on Twitter, LinkedIn, or Facebook for conversations or hashtags that involve these terms.
 Then, look at the people having these conversations.
 Follow individuals you think speak credibly about your interests, and, when you feel it is appropriate, add your voice to the mix.